ali-raheem/Aify/README.md

 ## Privacy and Data Retention

 This add-on interfaces with OpenAI's API but collects no data itself other than settings stored locally.
-The text is sent to OpenAI's server and managed by their data retention policy
+The text is sent to OpenAI's server and managed by their data retention policy.

-OpenAI's privacy policy can be found at https://openai.com/policies/privacy-policy OpenAI's API data usage policy is here https://openai.com/policies/api-data-usage-policies
+- OpenAI's privacy policy can be found at https://openai.com/policies/privacy-policy
+- OpenAI's API data usage policy is here https://openai.com/policies/api-data-usage-policies

 ## License

 GPLv3

 ## Icons
-### Icons from UXWing.com
+### UXWing.com
 Licensing terms - https://uxwing.com/license
 - loading-*px.png - https://uxwing.com/loader-line-icon
 - icon*.png - https://uxwing.com/invention-icon